F0lak/dm_open_ref/ref/notes/big-icons.md

 layer isn\'t that important\--anything in the way will just be moved back behind the big icon.

-Note: Big overlays will not \"pull forward\" on their own.
+Note: Big overlays will not "pull forward" on their own.
 If the main atom uses a single-tile icon, a big overlay attached to it will not try to draw in front of other icons on the same layer.
 This is so that name labels, health bar overlays, etc. will not cause any odd behavior.
 To be safe, you should always specify a layer when adding an overlay.

-In isometric mode, layering is affected by the \"distance\" between the atom and the viewer, so putting a regular-sized icon and part of a big icon on the same tile could cause layering oddities.
+In isometric mode, layering is affected by the "distance" between the atom and the viewer, so putting a regular-sized icon and part of a big icon on the same tile could cause layering oddities.
 Tiles that are covered by a big icon will tend to be drawn behind the big icon as mentioned above.
 For this reason, any atoms